lqm678/vscode-msr/README.md

 See + Use command alias(shortcut) in `MSR-RUN-CMD` on `TERMINAL` tab, or start using in a new command window outside.
 (if running `find-xxx` in vscode terminals, you can `click` the search results to open in vscode.)
 ```

-Each time it will write 1 or multiple script files to the folder of `msr.cmdAlias.saveFolder`, if not set:

-- Single alias/doskey file: Save to `%USERPROFILE%\` on Windows or `~/` on Linux/MacOS/FreeBSD.

-- Multiple script files: Save to `%USERPROFILE%\cmdAlias\` on Windows or `~/cmdAlias/` on Linux/MacOS/FreeBSD.

-When you open a new terminal, will [**auto set project specific command shortcuts**](#auto-set-command-shortcuts-for-new-terminals) to use temporary command shortcuts of each project's specific settings plus `.vscode/settings.json` in it's root folder.

 ### Switch between General and Project Specific Command Shortcuts